y0ge5h/feature_selection_project/q04_select_from_model/README.md

 # Use SelectFromModel to eliminate one or more than one features

-In this assignment we will try to implement the one of the multivariate methods of feature selection
+In this assignment we will try to implement the one of the multivariate methods of feature selection.

 ## Write a function `select_from_model` that:
-- Should return a list of features which are retained.
+- Splits the data into X (features except target variable) and y (SalePrice).
+- Uses `RandomForestClassifier()` as the model to operate upon and fits the model on X,y.
+- Use `get_support()` function to get True/False for each
+feature and return the name of the feature with values assigned as True.

-- The seed should be set as 9.
+Note : The seed should be set as 9.

 ## Parameters: